tit-exe/OrangIdentifier_AndroidApp/README.md

 Crucially, **adding a new individual is easy and instantaneous**: the ranger simply takes a few pictures of the new orangutan, the app extracts the facial embeddings, and the new identity is immediately saved to the local gallery without any retraining required.

+### V3 Model Strengths & Trade-offs
+The V3 MegaDescriptor model is specifically optimized for **open-set recognition**.
+This means it is incredibly robust at detecting **unknown individuals** (rejecting orangutans that are not in the gallery).
+As a trade-off for this high rejection accuracy, the model can be slightly more sensitive to degraded conditions: recognition accuracy may drop if the image is too dark, highly compressed (JPEG artifacts), or noticeably blurry.

 ---

 ## Demo